 Patient Advice and Liaison Service (PALS)

-Our Patient Advice and Liaison Service (PALS) is a free and confidential service which helps patients, parents and carers with any information, concerns, or problems that they have about their care and our service.
+Our Patient Advice and Liaison Service (PALS) is a free and confidential service which helps patients, parents and carers with any information, concerns, or problems they have about their care and our service.

-PALS will attempt to resolve your problems as quickly as possible.
+PALS will attempt to resolve your problem as quickly as possible.
 However, if you feel the need to put in a formal complaint about any aspect of your NHS experience, we will be happy to advise and guide you through the complaints procedure.

-• Advise you on the options available and help you to resolve your problem
+- Advise you on the options available and help you to resolve your problem

-• Liaise with you, and the service involved to ensure a timely resolution
+- Liaise with you, and the service involved, to ensure a timely resolution

-• Use your experiences to help improve services in the future.
+- Use your experiences to help improve services in the future.

-Please note, our PALS team are unable to:
+PALS are unable to:

-• Bring forward an appointment/procedure date for you.
+- Bring forward an appointment/procedure date for you.
 All patients are reviewed by a medical staff member to ensure they are triaged appropriately.
 PALS are unable to speed up appointments.

-• Provide you with feedback if we do not have consent.
-Consent from the patient is extremely important and if it is not provided PALS will not be able to provide feedback to you.
+- Provide you with feedback if we do not have consent.
+Consent from the patient is extremely important and if it is not provided, PALS will not be able to provide feedback to you.
 Consent is needed if the patient is over 16 years old, and you are liaising with PALS on their behalf.

-Contact PALS via our online form
+Contact PALS

 We also have our British Sign Language Accessibility video to watch below:

-PALS FAQ
+PALS FAQs

-Before you contact us, please see the below information that may help answer an enquiry or concern.
+Before you contact us, please see the information below that may help answer an enquiry or concern.

 We are a liaison service, not a clinical team, and we do not provide clinical responses.

-You may find it useful to review our Support and Advice page.
+You may find it useful to review our Support and Advice page or see our Trust’s contact page for helpful numbers.

 Complaining about GP